 There should be a clear division of responsibilities between the leadership of the Board and the executives responsible for managing the company's business.
 No one individual should represent a considerable concentration of power.

-There is a clear division of responsibilities between the Chairman and the Chief Executive Officer.
+There is a clear division of responsibilities between the Chairman and the CEO.
 As the Chairman, Mr Khoo Kee Cheok is responsible for leading and overseeing the Board to ensure that it acts in the best interests of AGT and that the Board meetings are planned and conducted effectively.
-The Chairman is responsible for setting the agenda for each Board meeting in consultation with the Chief Executive Officer, taking into account where appropriate, matters proposed by the Directors, and ensuring that the Directors receive complete, adequate and timely information.
+The Chairman is responsible for setting the agenda for each Board meeting in consultation with the CEO, taking into account where appropriate, matters proposed by the Directors, and ensuring that the Directors receive complete, adequate and timely information.
 The Chairman is also responsible for encouraging constructive debate between the Board and Management on strategy, business operations and other plans, as well as ensuring that they work together with integrity and competency.
 The Board, under the leadership of the Chairman, also ensures effective communication with Unitholders and promotes a high standard of corporate governance.
 The Chairman also ensures that Board meetings are held regularly and on an ad-hoc basis where required.

 There should be a formal and transparent process for the appointment and re-appointment of directors to the Board.